muznyo/muznyo/README.md

 <h1>Welcome to my profile</h1>
 > [Very important]
-> All new repositories are on Codeberg.
+> All new repositories are on <a href="https://codeberg.org/muznyo">Codeberg</a>.
 WIll keep using GitHub for contributing and more though.

 <h3>You can find me on:</h3>
 <p><a href="https://t.me/muznyo">Telegram</a></p>